dowdt/pc-mobility-print/README.md

 # pc-mobility-print
-UNOFFICIAL PaperCut Mobility Print Linux client
+UNOFFICIAL PaperCut Mobility Print Linux client.

+Note that the url parsing isn't robust so if you're printer has symbols that might trip a url parser then it might break it.

 # Usage (GUI)